 Challenge 2: Trust in increasingly-complex digital health technology

 Introducing new technologies into health care processes can challenge trust between patients, health care professionals and health care organisations.
 Trust is integral to patient care and is, partly, a function of inter-personal behaviours between patients, health care professionals, and digital health-technology developers[33,36].
 The growth in web–based health information has introduced alternative sources of advice for patients, which can threaten patient safety with the risk of misinformation and disinformation[38].
 Also, technology is often implemented in a top-down process in which health care professionals must find ways to make the technology work for them[22].
-These influences his can lead to technology abandonment[24] due to concerns over patient safety[22].
+These influencescan lead to technology abandonment[24] due to concerns over patient safety[22].

 Practically, developers and vendors of emerging digital health technologies should include supplier declarations of conformity to industry standards and distribute information co-developed with user communities to promote trust in proven digital health solutions[2].
 A sociotechnical approach can also facilitate transparency as a foundation for trust in technology and its implementation, in line with the Transparency for Trust initiative[41].